tanfwong/sdr_notes/_sources/ch3/polyphase.md

   the frequency-domain polyphase implementation over using the time-domain polyphase implementation.**

-* Comparison this frequency-domain polyphase implementation with the direct frequency-domain multi-rate implementation discussed [previously](sec:multirate) is trickier since the choices of the the FFT sizes in the two implementations are different.
+* Comparing this frequency-domain polyphase implementation with the direct frequency-domain multi-rate implementation discussed in {numref}`sec:multirate` is trickier since the choices of the the FFT sizes in the two implementations are different.
 Let the FFT size used in the direct multi-rate implementation be $2^{m'}$.
-Recall that from our [previous discussion](sec:multirate) we should choose $m'D
+Recall that from the discussion in {numref}`sec:multirate` we should choose
-  \ll L\ll 2^{m'}$ and the number of multiplications needed per input sample is $\mathcal{O}(m' U)$.
-On the other hand, we choose (see above) the FFT size $2^m$ used the polyphase implementation to satisfy
-  $m \ll \frac{L}{UD} \ll 2^m$.
-In order to see whether the frequency-domain polyphase implementation gives any advantage in computational complexity, we must relate the choices of
+  $m'D \ll L\ll 2^{m'}$ and the number of multiplications needed per input sample is $\mathcal{O}(m' U)$.
+On the other hand, we choose (see above) the FFT size $2^m$ in the polyphase implementation to satisfy $m \ll \frac{L}{UD} \ll 2^m$.
+In order to see whether the frequency-domain polyphase implementation gives any advantage in computational complexity, we must relate the choices of $m$ and
-  $m$ and $m'$:
+  $m'$:
   - One may choose $m' = \frac{\max(U,D)}{D} \cdot m$ to get similar computational complexity advantages over time-domain calculation in both the direct multi-rate and polyphase implementations.
 Thus,